 The inspector(s) should verify that the FFD policy statement and FFD procedures state that individuals must report to the collection site in the time frame specified by the licensee.

 The inspector(s) should verify that a time limit is specified in the FFD policy statement for an individual to report to the collection site.
 This time period should accommodate for travel time to the collection from the location of notification.
-An individual should not be notified to appear for testing prior to availability to report for the test (i.e., notifying an individual at the start of shift to report to testing at the end of shift).
+An individual should not be notified to appear for testing prior to their availability to report for the test (i.e., notifying an individual at the start of shift to report to testing at the end of shift).

 The inspector(s) should review the FFD policy statement and procedures to verify that the licensee uses a method to document the time of notification and the time of arrival at the collection site to ensure that individuals report within the required amount of time.